AreaLayer/firebolt-electrum/README.md

  3. Transaction Creation and Signing: If peers acknowledge the CoinJoin request, create and sign the CoinJoin transaction.

  4. Broadcasting: Broadcast the final CoinJoin transaction to the Bitcoin network.

+ 5. Finalization: Wait for the transaction to be confirmed on the Bitcoin network.

 ### Run Firebolt Electrum Plugin